tainacan/tainacan/docs/internal-api.md

 ## Inserting

-All repositories have a `insert()` method that gets an Entity as argument and save it in the database.
+All repositories have an `insert()` method that gets an Entity as argument and save it in the database.
 If the entity has an ID, this method will update the entity. (yes, the same way `wp_insert_post` works)

 Each repository will get as a parameter an instace of its correspondent entity.
 For example, Collections repository `insert()` will get an instace of `Tainacan\Entities\Collection` and return the updated entity.